Bakhrushin Museum: Video, sound and film Department

-The basis of the museum collection of records is a collection donated to the museum in 1982 by the collector I. F. Boyarsky.
-This sounding chronicle of Russian and foreign Opera has more than 8 thousand records.
-It presents the first records of F. Chaliapin, L. Sobinov, D. Smirnov, L. Sibiryakova, A. Nezhdanova, N. Obukhova, N. Plevitskaya, Ivan Kozlovsky, Sergey Lemeshev, other artists of the "pre-revolutionary formation" — as well as great Italian singers - Enrico Caruso, Titta Ruffo, Mattia Battistini, Beniamino Gigli.

-The formation of the collection of video materials began with the translation of rare film documents into video for the sake of their preservation.
+The formation of the collection of video materials began with the translation of film documents into video for the sake of their preservation.
 Among the materials that were primarily translated into video documents relating to the work of V. E. Meyerhold, K. S. Stanislavsky, A. ya.
 Tairov, S. I. mihoels; rare films relating to the life and work of the creators and artists of the Moscow art theatre; film materials about the activities of the Moscow art theatre-2, depicting one of the most outstanding actors of the Russian theatre Mikhail Chekhov; miraculously surviving footage with excerpts from performances of Chamber theatre, posed by A. Y. Tairov with the participation of A. G. Koonen and fragments of rehearsals and performances of the State Jewish theatre with the participation of Solomon Mikhoels.

 Library (book Fund Department)

 The book collection of the museum is formed on the basis of the personal library of the museum founder, Alexey Alexandrovich Bakhrushin.